husseini2000/To-Do-List/README.md

 - [ ] Integrate with a database instead of a JSON file
 - [ ] Implement a graphical user interface (GUI)
 - [ ] Add notifications/reminders
+- [ ] User verification to create a profile for each user

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository, create a feature branch, and submit a pull request.